ikuhamada/state-doc/about.rst

-STATE is a plane-wave pseudopotetial implementation of the electronic structure calculations and ab initio molecular dynamics simulations based on density functional theory within the local, semilocal and nonlocal density functional.
+STATE is a plane-wave pseudopotetial implementation of the electronic structure calculations and ab initio molecular dynamics simulations based on density functional theory within the local, semilocal, and nonlocal density functionals.

 The code is written in Fortran90 and parallelized using MPI and OpenMP.